HariSekhon/Knowledge-Base/README.md

 # Index

-None of these are complete yet, haven't ported private knowledge base over, hit the watch button on the top right for updates.
+None of these pages are complete yet, haven't ported corresponding private knowledge base pages over yet, hit the watch button on the top right for updates.

 - [Bash](bash.md)
 - [Git](git.md)